Why do you need a spy camera detector?

 - wide detection range

-- Pro-10G can detect almost all types of bugging and tracking devices.
-Well, 99% of them.
+- Pro-10G can detect 99% of the types of bugging and tracking devices.

 - professional device with good reputation